 \section{Datasets}

-One particular limitation when working with deep learning for Raman spectrum analysis is the lack of sufficient public benchmark datasets \cite{lussier2020deep}.
-Although there has been several of recent works utilizing deep learning models for Raman spectrum analysis, the datasets are mostly proprietary or private \cite{yan2019tongue,thrift2019surface}.
-From an elaborate study of the recent works, investigating Raman Spectrum analysis, we selected 4 publicly available datasets for our analysis and benchmarking.
+One particular limitation when working with deep learning architectures for Raman spectrum analysis is the lack of sufficient public benchmark datasets \cite{lussier2020deep}.
+Although there have been several of recent works utilizing deep learning models for Raman spectrum analysis, the datasets are mostly proprietary or private \cite{yan2019tongue,thrift2019surface}.
+From an elaborate review of the recent works on Raman Spectrum analysis, we selected 4 publicly available datasets for our analysis and benchmarking.